 The Apprenticeship Program comprises Levels 1-to-4 of progressive technical training, with each Level taking 6 weeks (180 hours) to complete.
 In addition, apprentices are required to accumulate 5,280 hours of work-based training.

-The Foundation Program can jump-start your career without employer sponsorship by supplying the knowledge and skills to enter directly at Level 3, after 36 weeks of training (refer to the Horticulture Technician trade for details).
+The Foundation Program can jump-start your career without employer sponsorship by supplying the knowledge and skills to enter directly at Level 3, after 36 weeks of training (refer to the Horticulture Technician program for details).